swipswaps/objectiv-analytics/bach/docs/source/feature_engineering.rst

     df.head()

-Columns of interest are 'user_id', this is what we will aggregate to. 'moment' contains timestamp info for the events. 'global_contexts' and the 'location_stack' contain most of the event specific data.
+Columns of interest are 'user_id', this is what we will aggregate to. 'moment' contains timestamp info for the events. :ref:`global_contexts` and the :ref:`location_stack` contain most of the event specific data.

 .. code-block:: python

     df.describe(include='all').head()

-We have a dataset of 6,979 rows, no missing values so far.
-Data ranges from 2022-02-02 to 2022-02-14.

 Creating a feature set
 ----------------------